grapheneloop/grapheneloop.github.io/content/faas/_index.md

 Solution to this problem is Warm start.
 Warm function have everything ready to serve a request very much like a Service actively waiting to serve a request.

 A hybrid approach is also possible with some FaaS frameworks where a function thats terminated is made available to serve subsequent request if it is within the expiry of the instance.
 This could however lead wastage of  limited resources (e.g. a DB Connection) are being reserved to these terminated instances even which they are not being actively used.
-## Serverless:
+## *Serverless*-ness:
-Most FaaS providers provide Server Abstraction with their offering and like to identify it as the *Serverless*-ness managed service.
+Most FaaS providers provide Server Abstraction with their offering and like to identify it as the "Serverless" nature of the managed service.
 While this takes away a lot of complexities it may impose restictions or leave us to choose from a set of defaults.
 Few examples of this:
 * Choice of programming language.
 With some programming languages we may not be able to leverage all the resouces (e.g. multiple CPU cores).
 * Memory/CPU selection - in a lot of cases this comes as a package.
 It's not hard to over allocate or encounter crash before learning that resources are under allocated.
 * Function time out - FaaS functions generally have a timeout.
 The functions are killed beyond this timeout.
 It may require us to build control around any irrecoverable situations that may arise due to Atomicity or Consistency e.g. Corrupted file in an Elastic File System.
+## Event Processing:
+Functions can be used to consume Events.
+As mentioned in [Event Broker v/s Message Broker](/event-broker-vs-message-broker) there are certain characteristics of an event broker, some being - ordering and paritioning.
+These are strategies to scale.
+Message brokers guarantee ordering per shard or partition; thus a broker imposes a restriction on the consumer that a consumer can only consume from one consumer group
+The FaaS component offers an advantage of auto assiging a predefined consumer name with the event broker unlike a microservice where consumer has to be managed by the developer.
+With Synchronous trigger, consumers can consume from multiple shards or partitions at the same time but one partition cannot serve data to two consumers within the same group.
+Without this restiction the order would be compromised.

+FaaS providers e.g. AWS Lambda provide implemenation that allows function instances to be defined based on a parallelization factor or concurrency limit.
+This is the maximum number of concurrency instances that can co-exist when there is a need to scale up.
+In AWS this can be set to upto 10 as of today.
+The lambda instances can scale upto number of partition keys per shard. if there are 3 shards with 5 different partition keys the max scaling for lambda with 10 currency limit will be 5 per shard or 15 in total.
+### Consumer Group Lag Metric
+Consumer Group Lag is the how far the current offset is from the head offset of the stream.

 ## Committing offsets in case of Event Brokers:
 ## Consumer group
 ## Orchestration & Choreography